-After lunch visit The Silk Weaving Centre.
-Continue your journey towards the Ghats for a scenic boat cruise on The Ganges.
+After lunch, visit The Silk Weaving Centre.
+Continue your journey towards the Ghats for a scenic boat ride on The Ganges.
 Witness the magical evening Aarti on the ghats of the Ganges.

-Return back to the Maharajas' Express and continue towards Lucknow.
+Return back to the Maharajas' Express and have dinner on-board.

 Arrive into Lucknow, popularly known as "The City of Nawabs".Situated on the banks of the river Gomti, it dates back to the time of the Suryavanshi dynasty.
 Lucknow, the capital of Uttar Pradesh, was founded by Nawab Asaf-ud-Daula.
 In the olden times, it served as the capital of the nawabs of Awadh and it is one of the reasons why it is also called as the city of the Nawabs.
 The era of the Nawabs bestowed Lucknow with the courteous culture as well as mouthwatering delicacies and Awadhi cuisines for which it is famous today.

 Morning proceed on a sightseeing tour of Lucknow visiting Bara Imambara, Chota Imambara, Rumi Darwaza and The Residency followed by delicious Awadhi lunch along with the live Kathak Dance performance at Vivanta by Taj.The Bara or Great Imambara (an imambara is the tomb of a Shi'ite Muslim holy man) was built in 1784 by Asaf-ud-Daula.